Should I enroll in Foundations of Biology? My high school course was accelerated and I think I'm prepared.

 Can I be a Biology major and still study abroad?

 Yes, many students who major in Biology can spend one to two semesters abroad.
 Generally, students travel abroad in the 3rd (Junior) year.
-For study abroad, students should contact International Programs - Overseas Studies for information on specific places and requirements.
+For study abroad, students should contact the Office of Global Education for information on specific places and requirements.
 There are many variables to consider, including:

 - Do you want to take courses for the major while abroad?
 Any courses that you would like to apply to the major need to be approved.
 Send the prospective syllabi to the Committee on Undergraduate Students and Studies for review.
 Alternatively, you could defer taking courses in biology while abroad, and enroll in electives or courses that are required for other majors or minors.